metalcarratt/ministry/ls/Exodus/msg65.md

-moses put a veil on his face when he spoke with the children of israel. the reason is because they had a hard heart, hard like pharaoh. in 2 cor paul says the veil was the hearts of the people. it was their hardened heart which has turned away from the lord.
+moses put a veil on his face when he spoke with the children of israel. the reason is because they had a hard heart, hard like pharaoh. in 2 cor paul says the veil was the hearts of the people. it was their hardened heart which has turned away from the lord. their hardened heart caused the ministry of glory to be veiled and even become a ministry of condemnation and death. in the same way, the gospel, which is a word of righteousness, spirit and life, will become condemnation to those who do not receive it.